Natural Ways to Support Healthy Eye Pressure

 - Gentle stretching or restorative yoga

-3. Hydration Habits: Slow and Steady Wins
+3. Hydration Habits: Slow and Steady

 5. Posture and Exercise Positions

-- Avoid long holds in fully inverted positions
+- Avoid long holds in fully inverted positions.

-- Exhale during the effort phase of lifting and avoid breath holding
+- Exhale during the effort phase of lifting and avoid breath-holding.

-- Break heavy exercises into smaller sets
+- Break heavy exercises into smaller sets with rest between.

 6. Diet Patterns That Support Overall Eye Wellness